Our designer inspired Versace plunge pool is the ultimate party pool.

 Decking and patio take a couple of weeks, so the entire process gets capped at three to five weeks.

-Fibreglass pools come with an interior texture known as gel coat which is extremely smooth against the skin.
+Fibreglass pools come with an interior texture known as gel coat which is exceptionally smooth against the skin.
 Though tanning ledges and steps are specially designed to have anti-slip textures, you’ll find these aren’t rough either.

 Comparatively, concrete pools have a wide variety of rough interiors.
 Plaster is the roughest choice and can scrape your skin badly if you’re not careful.
 There are exposed aggregates like pebbles available.
-These aren’t as rough, but there are still some hard bumps which make walking uncomfortable.
+These aren’t as rough, but there are still some hard bumps that make walking uncomfortable.
 Polished aggregates can remedy this situation.

-Tiling is the smoothest surface you can get for your concrete pool but it is by far the most expensive as well.
+Tiling is the smoothest surface you can get for your concrete pool, but it is by far the most expensive as well.
 Therefore owners have to go out of their way to make these pools comfortable while no additional expense is required for fibreglass variants.